brymz/collaborative-tools/collaborative_tools_ms.md

 ##Conclusions / Moving forward
 * Can we identify a gap in collaboration tools for Mozilla Science Lab (SW Carpentry collab)?

-References
+##References
 Ram, K. 2013.
 Git can facilitate greater reproducibility and increased transparency in science; http://www.biomedcentral.com/content/pdf/1751-0473-8-7.pdf ; http://informint.blogspot.com/2013/05/git-can-facilitate-greater.html

-*Slides 13-17,22 include some specific tools that aid in collaboration; they also included time to learn how to use tools Oxberry, G. 2013.
+?Slides 13-17,22 include some specific tools that aid in collaboration; they also included time to learn how to use tools

+Oxberry, G. 2013.
 How to succeed in reproducible research without really trying; http://figshare.com/articles/How_to_succeed_in_reproducible_research_without_really_trying/640512

 Github for writers: http://madebyloren.com/github-for-writers